top of page

 NCEIT’s H958 PCS Bill Summary

-NCEIT’s H958 PCS Bill Summary For legislators Multiple sections of state statutes are addresses relating to contributions by foreign nationals, overseas voters, voter registration, including the application and verification of information, qualifications to vote and use of HAVA documents The Challenge • § 163-278.6 Definitions of foreign nationals.
-The definition in the PCS has exceptions which should be deleted to remove any possibility of foreign influence in our
+NCEIT’s H 958 PCS Bill Summary 11/11/2025 Multiple sections of state statutes are addressed relating to contributions by foreign nationals, overseas voters, voter registration, including the application and verification of information, qualifications to vote and use of HAVA documents The Challenge • § 163-278.6 Definitions of foreign nationals.
+The definition in the PCS has exceptions which should be deleted to remove any possibility of foreign influence in our elec

 Oct 23